TheFenixfx/thefenixfx/README.md

 # Hi Im Jhon !

 I'm a software engineer who is passionate about Mobile Development for Small Business.
 Some technologies I enjoy working with include Kotlin, Jamstack (JavaScript, APIs + Markup) and GraphQL, I have experience in Web development, planning, and organization.
-Proyects in Web Development ( Laravel, Wordpress, Django), Apps ( Android Applications, Google Store Publisher ).
+Proyects in  Laravel, Wordpress, Django, Apps ( Android Applications, Google Store Publisher ).
 Game development ( Unity, box2d, AGK) as a hobby.
 Blogger ( Jekyll or Wordpress ).